flipmcf/CasterPak/Readme.md

 ```

 The best way to approach this software is with a filesystem containing pre-encoded Adaptive Bitrate renditions that can be mounted over slow NFS or SSHFS.
-We host a web server and create a predictable URL based on YOUR library.
+This software creates a web server and predictable URLs based on YOUR library.

 Let's say, your video archive has this already:
 ```